Skid Steer Welding Automation

 The Challenge

-Our engineers had to allow for multiple material types such as mild steel and stainless steel to be processed through the system.
-Multiple welding torch necks were also required for access to weld seams.
-This system needed to optimize each welding position for any possible part configuration.
+Working with large industrial-size components is a difficult task for a manual workforce, let alone acquiring enough trained welders to perform the work necessary.
+This firm sought out MWES to produce a robotic solution for processing both Wacker chassis and load arm sub-assemblies.
+Additionally, the system had to accommodate multiple material types such as mild steel and stainless steel.
+Also, multiple welding torch necks were required for access to weld seams.
+The system needed to optimize each welding position for any possible part configuration.

 The Solution

-The material handling robot is mounted on a servo-driven track or robot travel track (RTT) to enhance the work envelope of the system.
+The robotic weld cell that MWES provided to our customer is capable of processing both Wacker chassis and load arm sub-assemblies.
+The automation system utilizes a large material handling robot to present pre-tacked weldments to a welding robot.
+The material handling robot is mounted on a servo-driven floor track or robot travel track (RTT) to enhance the work envelope of the system.
 Multiple manual tack stations are serviced by the material handling robot with two finished weld drop-off stations.
 The cell includes weld equipment and ancillary equipment.

 Impact to the Customer

-The system MWES provided our customer afforded them a number of advantages over their current manual manufacturing operation.
-Such as maximized system flexibility with utilization across many part styles, multiple infeed/outfeed stations to provide easily queued part runs, and all required equipment stored in the cell that allows for completely autonomous tool changeovers.
+The system MWES provided our customer afforded them many advantages over their current manual manufacturing operation.
+Such as maximized system flexibility with utilization across many part styles, multiple infeed and outfeed stations to provide easily queued part runs, and all required equipment stored in the cell that allows for completely autonomous tool changeovers.
 This culminated in a system capable of running batch sizes as small as one part without any operator intervention.

 Midwest Engineered Systems has a wide range of experience in building robotic weld cells.
 If you’re looking to improve your welding throughput, we have the knowledge and experience to make the project a success.